A Better Way to Replace Missing Teeth

 What is a dental implant?

 The implants themselves are tiny titanium posts that are surgically placed into the jawbone where teeth are missing.
 These titanium posts act as tooth root substitutes.
 The bone bonds (fuses) with the titanium, a process called Osseointegration, creating a strong foundation for artificial teeth.
-Small components which protrude through the gums are subsequently attached to the implant.
+Small components that protrude through the gums are subsequently attached to the implant.
 The crown is connected to these components, called abutments.
 Implants also help preserve facial structure, preventing bone deterioration that occurs when teeth are missing.

 Time is of the Essence

 You may be surprised to hear that your jawbone is a lot like a muscle, in that it must be stimulated regularly in order to maintain its volume.
 Therefore, when a tooth is lost, the jawbone begins to deteriorate almost immediately.
 In fact, studies show that within a year of tooth loss, there is a 25% decrease in bone width.
 Thankfully, dental implants can take the place of natural teeth to provide the stimulus needed by the jaw.
-If implants are placed after extraction they in turn provide the necessary stimulation to prevent atrophy.
+If implants are placed after extraction they, in turn, provide the necessary stimulation to prevent atrophy.

 How much do dental implants cost?